A Marble-Look Tile Is a Focal Point in This Small Bathroom

 Having an organized list also allowed her contractor to make sure it was all compatible with the space.
 The contractor, she said, “helped incorporate eco-friendly elements into my renovation, telling me what to look for in a toilet, showerhead, and faucet.”

 Inspiration from unexpected places

 Her other challenge was that she was traveling during the renovation.
 But her contractor took care of any bumps, even going directly to the manufacturer when there was an issue with a showerhead.
 At one point, she said, while she was at the airport waiting for a flight, the Sweeten contractor’s tile installer called with a layout question.
 “Luckily, this airport had a lot of tile,” she said with a laugh.
 “So I walked around and looked for different layouts to help reinforce my decision.”
 Who needs the internet when airport tile offers loftier inspiration?

 Floor tile: Cement Tile Shop.
 Battiscopa Renaissance Calacatta porcelain wall tile: AKDO.
 Shower and sink fixtures: Brizo.
 Pedestal sink: Signature Hardware.
-Toto toilet: Appliances Connection.
+Toto toilet: Toto.
 Lighting: Illuminate Vintage via Etsy.
 Hutch: Target.
 Medicine cabinet: Robern.
 Art: Neue Galerie.

 When you’re ready to get started on your bathroom or home remodel, work with Sweeten to renovate with the best contractors.

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.